Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - Then once you have gained access, you can type `whoami` to see if you got root access, then you can explore further with:
     `ls`, `pwd`, `updatedb`, ` locate root.txt`, `locate user.txt`, `cat etc/passwd`, `cat etc/shadow`, `gedit passwd`, `gedit shadow` to copy the contents of your file into text files so you can **unshadow** them using `unshadow passwd shadow` these are the names of the files as you saved using gedit
+    What this does is replaces the 'x' in the passwd file with the hash and then you can crack the hashes using **hashcat**

 - There are a bunch of commands that we can run with metasploit like after typing gaining access with metasploit I can type 'help" and under the networking section there will be commands that you can run.